apache/shardingsphere/docs/blog/content/material/database.en.md

 #### Data Federation

-After supporting more database types, Apache ShardingSphere will focus on the unified query engine of multiple and heterogeneous database types.
+After supporting more database types, Apache ShardingSphere will focus on the unified query optimizer of multiple and heterogeneous database types.
 In addition, Apache ShardingSphere will also cooperate with JDTX to incorporate more diverse data storage media into the same transaction.

 ### 5 Open source and community